-Vision & Pace
+- Vision & Pace

-Seat-at-the-table and leadership
+- Seat-at-the-table and leadership

-Functional talent blueprint
+- Functional talent blueprint

-Ways of working with the Line
+- Ways of working with the Line

-Impact and truth culture
+- Impact and truth culture

-The report concludes that:
+The analysis concludes that:

 “The biggest barriers to experimenting with innovation in CI are resources, both time and money.
 A lot of times there’ll be [a need for] an innovation project but it can’t find a home.”

 This seems to suggest, at least to me, a chicken and egg situation.
-Resources are insufficient because the business doesn’t see the benefit of investing in market research and insight.
+Resources are insufficient because the business doesn’t see the benefit of investing in market research and insight development.
 But the Market Research Department is struggling with insufficient budget and personnel to provide the support that they should – and often could – provide.